 Honestly, though, it is safer just to get a new one every year when your work permit comes up for renewal.
 After all, the entire procedure costs 100 baht or thereabouts, and takes a few minutes to complete.

-Remember, if you don’t have one and the labor department requires one when you get there to apply for your work permit, you are going to have the hassle of going to a clinic and a delay getting your work permit processed.
+Remember, if you don’t have one and the labor department requires one when you get there to apply for your work permit, you will have the hassle of going to a clinic, and a subsequent delay getting your work permit processed.

 Not worth it for such a small amount of money and time.